bobbierule513/visit-app/README.md

 # Website Visit Tracker

-A full-stack application to track website visits by country, built with Node.js, Express, Redis, and React.
+A full-stack TypeScript application to track website visits by country, built with Node.js, Express, Redis, and React.

 ## Project Structure

 This project consists of two main parts:

-- **Backend**: A Node.js REST API with Redis storage
+- **Backend**: A Node.js/TypeScript REST API with Redis storage
-- **Frontend**: A React web application
+- **Frontend**: A React/TypeScript web application

 ## Features